 Modern times: The Tell is in ruins since then.
 In the 1960s a national water works project was constructed in the south side of the hill as the base of the water pumps, that raised the sweet water up to the plains above the sea of Galilee depression, and then down all the way to the south of Israel.
 There is no access to the hill, except for the shore line where a youth hostel is located (“Karei Deshe”).

-This is a view of the Tell from the south.
-On the Tell are traces of ruins: fragments of Ceramics, and ancient building blocks.
+This is a view of the Tel from the south.
+On it are traces of ruins: fragments of Ceramics, and ancient building blocks.
 The National Carrier water pumps are located in parts of the hill.

 Click on the photo to view it in higher resolution…